 There is so much you could do in 2020 to secure your family’s financial future, the question is, “What should I do?”
-Here is how you should approach financial planning in 2020:
+Here is how you should approach financial planning this year:

 - Assess where you are.
 How have you been, or could you be impacted by economic changes?